 ( Listed in alphabetical order)

-Douglas Back is a performer and teacher of the classical guitar.
-For more information Click here to go to the Douglas Back web page, or go to the Performers page on this website.
+Douglas Back is a performer and teacher of the Classic Guitar.
+For more information Click here to go to the Douglas Back website.

-Roland Gallery is a performer and teacher of the classical guitar.
-For more information Click here to go to the Roland Gallery web pages, or go to the Performers page on this website.
+Roland Gallery is a performer and teacher of the Classical Guitar.
+For more information Click here to go to the Roland Gallery web pages, on this website.

-Gary Ryan is a performer and teacher of the classical guitar.
-For more information Click here to go to the Gary Ryan web page, or go to the Performers page on this website.
+Gary Ryan is a performer and teacher of the Classic Guitar.
+For more information Click here to go to the Gary Ryan website.

-Elias Sibley has been playing and studying the classical guitar with Roland Gallery since he was 13 years old.
-For more information Click here to go to the classical guitar webpage on Elias Sibley's website, or go to the Performers page on this website.
+Elias Sibley is a performer and teacher of the Classic Guitar.
+For more information Click here to go to the classical guitar webpage on Elias Sibley's website.

 For information about other outstanding Classical Guitar performers, Click here or go to the Guitar Links page on this website.

-information about the classical guitar, Click here or go to the Classical Guitar Links page on
+For more information about playing and tuning the classical guitar, also books and CDs etc. Click here or go to the Classical Guitar Links page on this website.